 In This Article

-Patchouli has had a bad rap over the years.
-One whiff of the stuff seems to bring to mind one word, "hippy."
-But what is it exactly?
-Where does this fragrance come from?
+Patchouli has gotten a bad rap over the years.
+One whiff of the stuff seems to bring to mind one word: "hippie."
+But what is it, exactly and where does this fragrance come from?

 Patchouli oil, with its recognizable musky, sweet, spicy aroma, is used widely as a base note and fixative ingredient in modern perfumery.
-In fact, you'd be surprised that some of the well-known and much-loved fragrances of today contain patchouli as a base note.
+In fact, you might be surprised to learn that some of the well-known and much-loved fragrances of today contain patchouli as a base note.

 What Is a Base Note?

 A base note in perfumery is the final fragrance one smells in a perfume after the middle note and the top note have dissipated.
 Common basenotes include patchouli, vanilla, amber, and musk.

 The oil is extracted by steam distillation from the dried leaves of the patchouli plant (Pogostemon cablin), an upright, bushy, evergreen perennial herb native to Southeast Asia, with lightly fragrant leaves, and white, violet-marked flowers.
 It grows wild in both Sumatra and Java at high elevations.

 It's harvested by hand and allowed to ferment before the oil is steam extracted and distilled.